-Paying Agent/Registrar: Regions Bank, an Alabama banking corporation, Houston, Texas.
+Paying Agent/Registrar: BOKF, N.A., Dallas, Texas.

-Payment Record: This is the District's sixth bond issue.
+Payment Record: This is the District's seventh bond issue.
 The District has never defaulted in the payment of principal or interest on any of its outstanding obligations.
 See "RISK FACTORS"

 Risk Factors: The Bonds are subject to certain investment considerations, as set forth in this Official Statement.